In-place matrix transposition: Improving memory locality at the cost of greater total data movement

 Several algorithms have been designed to achieve greater memory locality at the cost of greater data movement, as well as slightly greater storage requirements.
 That is, they may move each data element more than once, but they involve more consecutive memory access (greater spatial locality), which can improve performance on modern CPUs that rely on caches, as well as on SIMD architectures optimized for processing consecutive data blocks.
 The oldest context in which the spatial locality of transposition seems to have been studied is for out-of-core operation (by Alltop, 1975), where the matrix is too large to fit into main memory ("core").

 For example, if d = gcd(N,M) is not small, one can perform the transposition using a small amount (NM/d) of additional storage, with at most three passes over the array (Alltop, 1975; Dow, 1995).
 Two of the passes involve a sequence of separate, small transpositions (which can be performed efficiently out of place using a small buffer) and one involves an in-place d×d square transposition of $NM/d^2$ blocks (which is efficient since the blocks being moved are large and consecutive, and the cycles are of length at most 2).
 This is further simplified if N is a multiple of M (or vice versa), since only one of the two out-of-place passes is required.

 Another algorithm for non-coprime dimensions, involving multiple subsidiary transpositions, was described by Catanzaro et al. (2014).
 For the case where |N − M| is small, Dow (1995) describes another algorithm requiring |N − M| ⋅ min(N,M) additional storage, involving a min(N, M) ⋅ min(N, M) square transpose preceded or followed by a small out-of-place transpose.
 Frigo & Johnson (2005) describe the adaptation of these algorithms to use cache-oblivious techniques for general-purpose CPUs relying on cache lines to exploit spatial locality.

 Work on out-of-core matrix transposition, where the matrix does not fit in main memory and must be stored largely on a hard disk, has focused largely on the N = M square-matrix case, with some exceptions (e.g. Alltop, 1975).
-Recent reviews of out-of-core algorithms, especially as applied to parallel computing, can be found in e.g. Suh & Prasanna (2002) and Krishnamoorth et al. (2004).
+Reviews of out-of-core algorithms, especially as applied to parallel computing, can be found in e.g. Suh & Prasanna (2002) and Krishnamoorth et al. (2004).